Workshop Guides

 Your Culture Is Already Showing: Why the Realest Team-Building Happens When Nobody's Trying

 Most organizations have two cultures: the one on the wall and the one that runs the building.
-The gap between them isn't hypocrisy — it's the result of trying to declare something into existence that can only be grown through shared experience.
+The gap between them isn't hypocrisy.
+It's the result of trying to declare something into existence that can only be grown through shared experience.

 Read more →